Rabin M Joshi

 4. Everest Earl Grey: Citrus and Bergamot Comfort

-Our Everest Earl Grey is a sophisticated choice for those who want flavor and function.
-Bergamot, the citrus fruit that gives Earl Grey its signature aroma, brings a bright, aromatic lift that many tea drinkers find especially appealing when they feel dull or congested.
+Our Everest Earl Grey features bergamot, which brings a bright, aromatic lift that many tea drinkers find especially appealing when they feel dull or congested.
+Our blend includes vanilla for a smooth, rounded note that makes a warm drink easier to enjoy.

 5. Ginger, Turmeric, and Honey (The Golden Elixir)

-As we detailed in our blog Soothe Your Throat Naturally, these three ingredients are the "Holy Trinity" of home remedies.
-Turmeric contains curcumin, which is often discussed for its role in supporting overall wellness.
+As we detailed in our blog Soothe Your Throat Naturally, these three ingredients are the “Holy Trinity” of home remedies.
 When added to a base of premium loose leaf tea, the result is a rich, comforting recovery drink.

 6. Chamomile: The Sleep Inducer

-Rest is the most powerful medicine.
 Chamomile is famous for its mild relaxing qualities, thanks in part to an antioxidant called apigenin.
-While it isn't a "true" tea from the Camellia sinensis plant, it is a welcome part of a sore throat recovery plan, especially for nighttime consumption.
-It can help create a calmer bedtime ritual when you are feeling run down.
+It is a welcome part of a sore throat recovery plan, especially for nighttime consumption.

 7. Licorice Root: Nature’s Throat Coat

-Licorice root is a "demulcent."
+Licorice root is a “demulcent.”
 This means it forms a coating over the mucous membranes.
-If your throat is raw from a dry cough, licorice root can offer a slick, soothing feeling that some people find very comforting.
 Note: Avoid licorice root if you have high blood pressure, and always consult a professional for long-term use.

 8. Slippery Elm and Marshmallow Root

 Much like licorice, slippery elm contains mucilage.
 When mixed with hot water, it becomes a gel-like substance.
-While you won't find this in most standard tea blends, it is an excellent supplement to add to a cup of Masala Tea to create a thicker, more soothing barrier against irritation.
+It is an excellent supplement to add to a cup of Masala Tea to create a thicker, more soothing barrier against irritation.

 Why Quality Matters: The Nepali Difference